jonasnic/codingame/README.md

 This repository contains solutions to CodinGame puzzles, contests and Clash of Code.

-Note: A "&starf;" next to the solution means this is my personal favorite solution.
+Note: A "&starf;" next to the solution means this is my personal favorite solution, which also includes an explanation.

 ## Puzzles